To view Infographic click Here

 To be eligible for divorce in Singapore, you must have been married for at least 3 years.
 You can only apply for a divorce before completing 3 years if you can prove exceptional hardship or cruel behavior on your partner’s part.

-Another eligibility criterion is that you must be domiciled in Singapore when you begin your divorce proceedings.
+Another eligibility criterion is that you must be domiciled or be a habitual resident in Singapore for at least 3 years when you begin your divorce proceedings.
 Alternatively, you must have been a Singapore resident for at least 3 years before you begin your divorce procedure in Singapore.

 Stages of the divorce procedure